PavanRangani/docs/docs/prd/chat/chat.md

 - On Successfull send action, message will be cleared
 - When "Send" action is failed, message will remain as it is and shows error message `Message send failed`.
 This error message is removed when user updates chat content or if user again perform send action and it is successfull.

+### Mentioned feature
+- When user type `@` in the chat box.
+Opens a dropdown of active Clarius user where user can mention any of the user.
+- More than 1 user can be referenced in a Chat message.
+In that

 ## Stores unsaved changes of Chat in Local storage
 - Chat can be added from three places in the application: Chat tab of task view dialog, Reply from Chat Notifications dialog and My Chat page
 - To avoid accidental removal of Chat messages, UI app stores unsaved changes in local storage